At a Glance

 ✨Showcase Your Technical Skills

-Be prepared to discuss your qualifications, especially your SVQ/NVQ Level 3 in Refrigeration and City and Guilds 2079-1 FGas Category 1.
-Highlight any specific experiences you have with supermarket refrigeration systems, as this will demonstrate your suitability for the role.
+Be prepared to discuss your qualifications, such as your SVQ/NVQ Level 3 in Refrigeration and City and Guilds 2079-1 FGas Category 1.
+Highlight your experience with supermarket refrigeration systems and be ready to provide examples of how you've successfully performed PPM and reactive maintenance.

 ✨Demonstrate Problem-Solving Abilities